 Next we analyze the diagram of the pressures of a real cycle as a function of the angular displacement of the axis for a 4-stroke engine.

-Knowing the indicated cycle, the immediate thing is to draw the diagram of the pressures in the cylinder of the thermal engine as a function of the angular displacement of the crank, instead of depending on the volumes or the reciprocating movements of the piston.
-In doing so, we take into account the kinematic relationship that links the latter with the axis rotation.
+Knowing the indicated cycle, the immediate thing is to draw the diagram of the pressures in the cylinder of the thermal engine as a function of the angular displacement of the crank, instead of doing it as a function of the volumes or the alternative movements of the piston.
+In doing so, we take into account the kinematic relationship that links the latter with the rotation of the axis.

-The diagram related to a 4-stroke engine is shown in the figure.
-In the real cycle the transformations are not verified between the limits represented by the dead points.
+In the real cycle the transformations are not verified between the limits represented by the dead spots.
 Therefore, the phases of the cycle are different from each other and differ, at the same time, from those corresponding to the piston stroke.

-When in point 3 the piston starts its return stroke, the environment in the cylinder of the endothermic engine is still in depression; for this reason, and in spite of the opposite movement of the piston, the introduction of the fluid continues until 4.
-In point 4 the internal pressure and the atmospheric pressure are equalized.
+In point 4 the internal pressure and atmospheric pressure are equalized.
 At this point the suction valve must be closed.
-If the intake duct is long, the effect of the inertia of the gaseous column can be used to continue the intake after point 4, thus delaying the closing of the valve.
+If the intake duct is long, the effect of the inertia of the gas column can be used to continue the intake after point 4, delaying the closing of the valve.

 Second time: compression

 Compression of the load occurs as a consequence of the movement of the piston in phase 4-6.
-Taking into account that the combustion requires a certain time to be carried out, in order to achieve the best development of the useful phase (combustion and expansion) the ignition is carried out before the P.M.S.
-Point 6 'gives us the maximum value of the pressure without ignition.
+Taking into account that the combustion requires a certain time to be carried out, in order to achieve the best development of the useful phase (combustion and expansion) the ignition is carried out before the PMS Point 6 'gives us the maximum value of the pressure without switched on.

 Third time: combustion and expansion

-With the ignition in point 5, a little before finishing the compression phase, combustion starts, which causes a sudden rise in temperature and pressure that reaches its maximum value in point 7.
-The combustion ends when the piston He has already traveled part of the race.
-We will next examine in more detail the development of combustion in the two different cases of spark ignition and compression,
+Combustion ends when the piston has already covered part of the stroke.
+We will now examine in more detail the development of combustion in the two different cases of spark ignition and compression ignition,

-Once the combustion is over, expansion ensues.
-The volume increases and the pressure experiences a rapid decrease or decrease, also caused, in part, by the transmission of heat to the walls of the cylinder.
-The expansion should be prolonged when possible to make the most of the useful phase, that is, to the proximity of the PMI, but, in practice, to facilitate the expulsion of the gases, this is interrupted with the anticipated opening with respect to the bottom dead center - from the exhaust valve in point 8.
+The expansion should be extended whenever possible to take full advantage of the useful phase, that is, until the proximity of the PMI, but, in practice, to facilitate the expulsion of gases, it is interrupted with the anticipated opening with respect to the bottom dead center. - from the exhaust valve at point 8.

 Fourth time: escape

-The gases, which at the moment of the opening of the exhaust valve is at a pressure higher than atmospheric, are violently discharged to the outside.
-In this first period of the phase, which runs almost at constant volume (spontaneous escape), the pressure drops rapidly, and at point 9, when the escape race starts, it is little higher than atmospheric, with a tendency to descend even more during the first part of this race.
+The gases, which at the time of the opening of the exhaust valve is at a pressure higher than atmospheric, are violently discharged to the outside.
+In this first period of the phase, which runs almost at constant volume (spontaneous exhaust), the pressure drops rapidly, and at point 9, when the exhaust stroke begins, it is slightly higher than atmospheric, with a tendency to drop even more during the first part of this race.